 In conclusion, the hegemonic grip of prevailing infection control discourse remains strong.
-We believe that exit from the pandemic depends on science and policy finding a way to renegotiate what Bourdieu called the 'rules of the scientific game' - what counts as evidence, quality, and rigour.
+We believe that exit from the pandemic depends on science and policy finding a way to renegotiate what Bourdieu called the 'rules of the scientific game' - what counts as evidence, quality, and rigour in pluralist rather than purist ways.